 Is Fish Considered Meat to a Vegetarian?

-Yes, fish is considered meat to a vegetarian because fish and seafood are considered animal flesh, just like other meats.
+Fish is considered meat to a vegetarian because fish and seafood are animal flesh, just like other meats.
 However, some vegetarians, such as pescatarians, consume fish.

 Why is Fish not Vegan?